Diabetic Foot Conditions

 Diabetic foot osteomyelitis

-Osteomyelitis is a bone infection that often begins as a foot ulcer and then invades the bone structure of the feet.
+An untreated infected foot ulcer can develop into osteomyelitis—a bone infection.
 Because neuropathy and PVD make foot ulcers harder to feel, the infection can progress unnoticed.

 Osteomyelitis is often responsive to a course of antibiotic treatment.
 When antibiotics are ineffective, surgical removal of the affected portions of the foot may be required.